Bee: Predators, parasites and pathogens

 Vertebrate predators of bees include bee-eaters, shrikes and flycatchers, which make short sallies to catch insects in flight.
 Swifts and swallows fly almost continually, catching insects as they go.
 The honey buzzard attacks bees' nests and eats the larvae.
 The greater honeyguide interacts with humans by guiding them to the nests of wild bees.
 The humans break open the nests and take the honey and the bird feeds on the larvae and the wax.
 Among mammals, predators such as the badger dig up bumblebee nests and eat both the larvae and any stored food.

 Specialist ambush predators of visitors to flowers include crab spiders, which wait on flowering plants for pollinating insects; predatory bugs, and praying mantises, some of which (the flower mantises of the tropics) wait motionless, aggressive mimics camouflaged as flowers.
 Beewolves are large wasps that habitually attack bees; the ethologist Niko Tinbergen estimated that a single colony of the beewolf Philanthus triangulum might kill several thousand honeybees in a day: all the prey he observed were honeybees.
 Other predatory insects that sometimes catch bees include robber flies and dragonflies.
 Honey bees are affected by parasites including tracheal and Varroa mites.
 However, some bees are believed to have a mutualistic relationship with mites.

-Some mites of genus Tarsonemus are associated with bees.
+Some mites of the genus Tarsonemus are associated with bees.
 They live in bee nests and ride on adult bees for dispersal.
 They are presumed to feed on fungi, nest materials or pollen.
 However, the impact they have on bees remains uncertain.